-The 4-7-8 Relaxing Breath Exercise by Dr. Andrew Weil, M.D.
+Use this 4-7-8 Relaxing Breath Exercise by Dr. Andrew Weil, M.D.

 Conscious breathing takes various forms.
 Dr. Weil believes each variety can be a useful tool for achieving a desired mental or physical state.

-The 4-7-8 Breath (also known as the Relaxing Breath) is the perfect, portable stress antidote, as it puts the practitioner in a relaxed state almost immediately.
+The 4-7-8 Breath (also known as the Relaxing Breath) is the perfect, portable stress antidote and it puts the practitioner in a relaxed state almost immediately.

-As Dr. Weil demonstrates, It takes almost no time, requires no equipment and can be done anywhere.

 As Dr. Weil demonstrates, The 4-7-8 Breathing Exercise is utterly simple, takes almost no time, requires no equipment and can be done anywhere.

 Although you can do the exercise in any position, sit with your back straight while learning the exercise.

-1) Exhale completely through your mouth, making a whoosh sound.
+1. Exhale completely through your mouth, making a whoosh sound.

-2) Close your mouth and inhale quietly through your nose to a mental count of four.
+2. Close your mouth and inhale quietly through your nose to a mental count of four.

-3) Hold your breath for a count of seven.
+3. Hold your breath for a count of seven.

-5) This is one breath.
+5. This is one breath.
 Now inhale again and repeat the cycle three more times for a total of four breaths.